Charles Bronson gets the Cannon treatment in Michael Winner’s contentious thriller

 This kind of paper-thin retribution was devastating for inner-city communities suffering under the yoke of enforced poverty.
 Here, crime isn’t depicted as a consequence of that poverty, but as a natural disposition of the nation’s growing ethnic communities.
 I’m sure there were people out there capable of physical and emotional torture with such inhuman glibness, but the characters in Death Wish II seem representative of certain cultures as a whole, a consequence of comic book characterisation and unrealistic solutions to complex social problems.
 This is the way Ronald Reagan would have dealt with crooks during his days as an onscreen cowboy.
 The fact that he became a proponent for such values during two terms as United States president is less an irony, more a concerted effort.

-Back in reality, the reasons for such attitudes and motivations was as plain as day.
+Back in reality, the reasons for such attitudes and motivations were as plain as day.
 While the US media steered focus from the distinctly affluent issue of powder cocaine, laws on possession of the relatively cheap crack cocaine were tightened, a move that resulted in record numbers of ethnic minorities serving jail time as America’s ‘crack epidemic’ swept the nation, changing society’s perception of the black community irrevocably.
 It didn’t matter that banks laundered drug money, that kingpins were unseen and suited, that drugs were as much a routine for elites and sections of the middle classes as they were for low-income addicts.
 It was the jobless miscreants you needed to look out for, those uneducated kids from broken homes who had never been tossed a bone in their lives and had little else to do but loiter, kids who would soon become fodder for the nation’s prison construction boom.
 Death Wish may have been a fictional vehicle designed to stir controversy and sell tickets, but its ill-conceived depictions would fuel the fire of a white middle-class America now willingly at the mercy of a very real sense of political outrage.

 [after getting caught killing Nirvana with a electro shock machine] He raped and killed my daughter.Paul Kersey